-Once the log entries1 have been written through to the /mars/ filesystem via fsync(), the
+Once the log entries have been written through to the /mars/ filesystem via fsync(), the application waiting for the write operation at /dev/mars/mydata is signalled that the write was successful2.

 1Notice that the order of log records present in the transaction log defines a total order among the write requests which is compatible to the partial order of write requests issued on /dev/mars/mydata.